 According to the list of jewels left by Victoria to the Crown in 1901, the amethyst demi-parure consists of multiple pieces: a necklace, a pair of hair combs, a pair of earrings, and three brooches.
 (This is one of the sets generally designated a “demi-parure” because it doesn’t include a tiara.)
 However, when the amethysts are worn today by the Queen, we generally only see one brooch: a shell-shaped diamond brooch with a central amethyst, worn either with or without three pendant pieces.

-The Queen has only worn multiple pieces of the demi-parure in public on one occasion: a visit to Portugal in March 1985.
+The Queen only wore multiple pieces of the demi-parure in public on one occasion: a visit to Portugal in March 1985.
 At a state banquet, she donned the necklace, the brooch with three pendants, and the earrings, pairing the set with the Girls of Great Britain and Ireland Tiara.
-I’ve read convincing arguments that the other two brooches from the set have been used to lengthen the necklace — explaining why only two of the amethyst “links” in the necklace share the same shell design motif as the brooch.
+I’ve read convincing arguments that the other two brooches from the set have been used to lengthen the necklace—explaining why only two of the amethyst “links” in the necklace share the same shell design motif as the brooch.

-But even though HM almost never wears the entire amethyst set in public, she wears the brooch very frequently.
+But even though HM almost never wore the entire amethyst set in public, she wore the brooch very frequently.
 She usually wears the brooch without the pendant drops, but above, during a visit to America in May 1991, she wore the complete brooch at Arlington National Cemetery.

 Here’s a closer view of the brooch without the pendants.
 Note the small loops where the pendants can be attached.

 The brooch has become one of the Queen’s very favorite pieces in recent years, worn for a wide variety of occasions.
-In November 2016, she wore the brooch at Westminster Abbey for a service of thanksgiving in honor of the 60th anniversary of the Duke of Edinburgh’s Award.
+In October 2006, she wore the brooch with a royal blue outfit for a visit to the Science Museum in London.

 Leave a Reply